KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-13-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 ### Experiments

 We will present five sets of experimental results.
 Our code is written from scratch, except that we use <a href="https://sheffieldml.github.io/GPy/" target="_blank">GPy</a> to initialize kernel hyperparameters with Laplace approximation.
+In the following figures, if you are interested in the SVI related approaches, please refer to the fourth paper.

 <p>
 The first experiment is to compare gradient descent(GD), FPb, FPi, and FPi-mean.
 FPi-mean denotes FPi with fixed-point update for the mean.
 As can be seen from the following figure, the performance of the FPi-mean method outperforms other methods but its drawback is instability, which has been mentioned in the second paper.